Adroiti/docs-for-code-review-tools/Cppcheck/unreadVariable.md

 ## Description

-Variable `varname` is assigned a value that is never used.
+Variable is assigned a value that is never used.

 ## Further Reading